 - Have the home cleaned, staged and ready to photograph.
 Vacuuming, mopping, etc. should all be completed before the photographer arrives.
 If you wonder if an item will show up in the pictures, it will.
 Best to hide it away if you don’t want it shown.

-- Light dust does generally not appear in pictures.
+Light dust does generally not appear in pictures.
 That being said, dusty footprints on hardwood floors and hand prints/dog slobber on glass windows will appear.

 Unless your garage is a finished workshop, a showplace for high end cars, or has some other interesting feature that will help sell your home, we will most likely NOT be photographing it.
 This is a great place to store items that you don’t want shown.

-- Turn on all lights (overheads, lamps, under cabinet, decorative, etc.) and make sure that ceiling fans have lights on, but the fan is in the off position.
+In most cases, turn on all lights (overheads, lamps, under cabinet, decorative, etc.) and make sure that ceiling fans have lights on, but the fan is in the off position.

 Open all window blinds and drapes.
 Mini-blinds can be left down and simply turned so that you can see out (they don’t need to be pulled up).

 While a few decorative accent pillows are ok for sofas and chairs, throw blankets, afghans and other creature comforts should be hidden away in coat closets.

 Bookshelves should be staged and de-cluttered.

 TVs should be turned OFF and remotes should be hidden away.

 While its tempting to have windows open on beautiful days, windows should be closed for photos.

 Kitchen photos generally have the top number of views on a tour, so it is vitally important to make this space shine!

 Unless otherwise directed by your realtor or a professional stager, please make sure that all clutter from countertops is removed and hidden away.
 This includes items such as mail & mail holders, keys, dishes, drying racks, dish rags/towels, dish soap, toasters, coffee pots, etc.

 Island centerpieces can be used if they are small and do not obstruct the view across the room.
 Small fruit bowls are fine, but large floral arrangements often block the view of other kitchen features.

 Please remove kitchen towels from front of ovens, dishwashers or cabinets.

 Stainless steel polish should be used on any stainless appliances.

 Chrome or stainless polish should be used on any applicable faucets or sink fixtures.

 Bathrooms, especially the master bath, should be decluttered as well.

 Counters should be clear of all items except hand soap.
 Blow dryers, curling irons, toothbrushes/toothpaste, makeup, and personal care items should all be hidden away.

 Please make sure to remove any dirty bath towels as well as bath robes from hooks and towel bars.
 In addition, any over-the-door hooks/hangers for towels and robes should be removed as well.

 Glass showers should be completely cleaned and clear.
 Glass should be descaled and transparent.

 All shampoos and conditioners should be removed from the shower for photos.

 We love dogs, and other animals, but in order to keep your space as neutral as possible for potential buyers (some are allergic and some simply don’t like pets), please make sure that the following guidelines regarding pets are followed for photography.

 Hide away all traces of your animals.
 This includes, but may not be limited to:

 Pet Food Bowls

 Any other pet related items

-- If you’re not able to be home during the appointment, please make sure that your dog is either removed from the property or secured in a crate in the part of the home that will not be photographed (garage, basement room, etc.).
+If you’re not able to be home during the appointment, please make sure that your dog is either removed from the property or secured in a crate in the part of the home that will not be photographed (garage, basement room, etc.).

-- Dogs that are outside tend to stand at the back door, which creates visible nose and/or paw prints on your glass doors and also means your dog could show up in photos.
+Dogs that are outside tend to stand at the back door, which creates visible nose and/or paw prints on your glass doors and also means your dog could show up in photos.

 We recommend working with a landscaper to make sure your yard looks as tidy as possible.
 Here are some suggestions for making the exterior look its best:

 Freshly mowed grass, new mulch, edged lawns and trimmed fencelines help give a great first impression.

 Hide all garbage cans in the garage.
 They are often visible on the side of the of the home.

 Close garage doors.

 Remove vehicles from the driveway (park them down the street so they aren’t in the photos).

 Hide away balls, game nets, toys, etc. (they can go in the garage)

 In the warm months, patio umbrellas should be opened.
 In cold months, patio umbrellas should be removed and hidden away.

 Patio furniture should be cleaned and staged; cushions should be cleaned and properly arranged on furniture.

-- If you have a pool, please make sure it is clean, open and all hoses, pool vacuums, cords and toys are hidden away.
+If you have a pool, please make sure it is clean, open and all hoses, pool vacuums, cords and toys are hidden away.

-- We recommend reaching out to your past clients to see if they have any referrals for winter listing.
+We recommend reaching out to your past clients to see if they have any referrals for winter listing.
 If yes, have them photographed in the fall instead of in the winter when the property may be snow covered and grey.